joelparkerhenderson/gracenote-api-scripts/README.md

   3. The demo output is JSON text of the showings.

-Use the Ruby script:

-  1. Change the demo API key to your own API key.

-  2. Run the Ruby script: `ruby demo.rb`

-  3. The output is typical JSON text.

-To see example output, view the file `demo-output.json`, which we've formatted for readability.

-## Location
+## What is the location?

 The API needs the movies showings request to provide a location, by using a U.S. zip (a.k.a. postal code) or latitude and longitude.

-This demo uses the location of New York City Grand Central Station, which is zip 10017.

-You'll likely want to edit the script for your own location.
+Our examples use this location:

+  * Grand Central Station in New York City
+  * Street address: 89 E 42nd St, New York, NY 10017
+  * Postal code: 10017
+  * Latitude: 40.7527
+  * Longitude -73.9772

 ## Help

-If you run the ruby script and get an error about missing JSON:
+If you get error messages about "curl" missing:

-  * Do you have a Ruby JSON gem?
+  * Be sure you have the curl command installed.

-  * Try to install the json gem: `gem install json`

-  * Run the script again.
+  * Verify you can run this example command: `curl https://google.com`

 If you get error messages about API rate limiting:

   * Are you trying to make more calls faster than the free public plan allows?